Philip1806/blublog/README.md

 Creating your own desing/theme for BLUblog is easy.
 Look at the documentation. (still not made) Basically, you put your theme files (blade.php) in here: \resources\views\vendor\blublog\your_theme_name and from setting page change theme field from "blublog" to "your_theme_name".
 Default theme is in \resources\views\vendor\blublog\blublog.
 You can edit it.

+## TODO
+1. Features
+- Simple API for getting posts, categories, comments, tags and others.
+Will be a public API, so for actions requiring authorization, you will need to use the panel.
+- BLUblog Panel API.
+Will be used for connecting to blublog.info for information about new version, adding theme and extensions.
+2. Planed extension/packages
+- Statistics - Learn whats most seen posts in different time period or/and category.
+Monitor Authors and Moderators actions.
+And many others.
+- Gallery - For all posts you can make multiple galleries.
+- Calendar - Add events and posts to calendar.

+## ROADMAP
+- July 2020 - API
+- August 2020 - Fist beta of BLUblog.
+- September 2020 - Second BLUblog theme/design (package).
+- Till end of 2020 - First extension (Gallery or Statistics package for BLUblog).

 ## Package Support
 I'm using it for my projects, so it's gonna be updated (probably not very often).
 If you decide to use it and find problems/bugs or you want some new functionality, add new issue on github.